Niraj-Node/BudgetMate/README.md

 2. **Web Hosting:** Deploy the PHP backend and Bootstrap frontend on a web server.

 3. **Accessing the Application:**
-   Access your server's database using tools like phpMyAdmin or command-line interfaces.
+   Access your server's database using tools like phpMyAdmin.
    Create a new database named "budgetmate" and import the SQL schema provided in description.
-   Create a new database user and grant appropriate privileges to the database.

 ## Technologies Used